GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 ## Overview

-In this tutorial, we will use the [GLUU-UMA-Auth](../plugin/gluu-uma-auth-pep.md) and [GLUU-UMA-PEP](../plugin/gluu-uma-auth-pep.md) plugins to implement a claims gathering workflow, where an authenticated user is prompted to input information to satisfy access policies.
+In this tutorial, we will use the [GLUU-UMA-Auth](../plugin/gluu-uma-auth-pep.md) and [GLUU-UMA-PEP](../plugin/gluu-uma-auth-pep.md) plugins to implement claims gathering workflow, where an authenticated user is prompted to input information to satisfy access policies.

 In the demo, the user will be prompted to enter their country and city before being able to access a protected page.
 If the values entered are correct (US, NY), the user is granted access.
 If not, access is denied.

 ### Parties

-The following diagram presents all actors that are part of the UMA Authorization flow.
+The following diagram presents all the actors that are part of the UMA Authorization flow.
 The person configuring this demo is the `Resource Owner`, who registers the resources in `Gluu Gateway - Resource server` and configures `Gluu Server - Authorization Server`.
 Further details are later in this tutorial.

 ![UMA Overview](../img/15_uma-tutorial-flow-parties.png)